Lutando/docs-oxd/sources/framework/node/index.md

 ```
 Go to properties.js,
-find exports.port=null and enter port no inplace of "null" which ever is free on your server.
+find exports.app_port=null and enter port no inplace of "null" which ever is free on your server.
 ```

 ### Prerequisite: